Explore the OHL: Erie Otters

 NOTABLE ALUMNI

 The Erie Otters have developed some of the most talented players in the hockey world, including former exceptional status player Connor McDavid, a five-time Art Ross Trophy winner, three-time Hart Memorial Trophy winner, four-time Ted Lindsay Award recipient, and 2023 Maurice “Rocket” Richard Trophy winner, widely regarded as one of the greatest players of his generation.
 Other standout alumni include Dylan Strome, a dynamic playmaker and former OHL scoring leader, and Ryan O’Reilly, a Stanley Cup champion and Conn Smythe Trophy winner, Alex DeBrincat, a former CHL and OHL Player of the Year, and Connor Brown, a former OHL scoring leader known for his two-way play and leadership.
 These players, along with many other skilled professionals, highlight the Otters’ exceptional player development system and their lasting impact on the sport.
+First overall 2025 NHL Draft pick Matthew Schaefer is one of the brightest young stars in the NHL, doing big things with the New York Islanders.

 SPECIAL EVENTS